ignacionr/cpp-intro/README.md

 Welcome to the world of C++, where creativity meets logic, and where you'll find both challenges and triumphs.
 Let's get started!

 ---

+### What sets this course apart from others

+This C++ course, has several unique features that might set it apart from other existing C++ courses:

+1. **Storytelling Approach**: The inclusion of narratives and storytelling adds a creative and engaging dimension that might not be common in traditional programming courses.

+2. **Emphasis on Modern Practices**: The course focuses on modern C++ practices, such as smart pointers, RAII, and the latest standard library features.
+This emphasis on up-to-date techniques may be more pronounced than in some other courses.

+3. **Holistic Understanding**: The course seems to go beyond mere syntax and coding.
+It includes philosophical insights, warnings about potential pitfalls, and encourages an understanding of programming as an art form.
+This holistic approach might be less common in more technically-focused courses.

+4. **Debugging Insights**: The course includes specific insights into debugging, such as the importance of initialization, invariant, and increment in the "for" control structure.
+This focus on debugging practices might be a unique aspect.

+5. **Comprehensive Check-up Sections**: The inclusion of detailed multiple-choice questions after each lesson, covering all concepts with code examples, ensures a thorough understanding and might be more comprehensive than typical review sections in other courses.

+6. **Emphasis on Functional Programming**: The course includes an exploration of functional programming in C++, including pure functions.
+This might be a more specialized topic that is not always covered in introductory or general C++ courses.

+7. **Inclusion of Warnings and Best Practices**: The course includes warnings about potential issues (e.g., unnecessary stiffness in OOP) and best practices (e.g., open/close pattern).
+This focus on not just what to do but also what to avoid might be a distinctive feature.

+8. **Practical Tips for Specific OS**: The course provides specific tips and instructions for different operating systems, including Windows, MacOS, and Linux.
+This attention to the practicalities of different development environments might be more detailed than in some other courses.

+9. **Integration of Legacy and Modern C++**: The course acknowledges legacy C++ practices but emphasizes modern techniques.
+This integration might provide a more well-rounded perspective, especially for those working with existing codebases.

+10. **Personal Touch**.

+These features collectively contribute to a course that appears to be not just about learning C++ but about understanding programming as a craft, an art, and a continuously evolving discipline.
+It seems to be designed to inspire as well as educate, which might make it stand out from more conventional C++ courses.

+---
 ### Estimations

 The total number of hours required to teach this C++ course depends on various factors, including the complexity of the topics, the depth of coverage, the proficiency of the students, and the teaching style.
 Here's a rough estimate for each lesson: